The following article is a personal recovery story from an RSI sufferer.

 Entitled RSI Recovery So Far by Erik Barkley

-The first step in this process was sounding out a prospective physical/occupational therapist.
+Physcal Recovery The first step in this process was sounding out a prospective physical/occupational therapist.
 I had tried a few weeks of physical therapy several months earlier with less than desirable results.
 I was encouraged while "interviewing" a perspective therapist over the telephone when she asked if I was familiar with Dr. Pascarelli and Deborah Quilter's book.
 By that time I had read it and re-read it cover to cover.
 I was also encouraged during the first session, when she performed a lengthy set of relatively non-invasive tests, thereby being the first person to deduce my thoracic/neck involvement in my tingling fingers.

 Therapy began with several months of nothing but heat, stretching, massage, and icing.